sdcondon/SCClassicalPlanning/src/SCClassicalPlanning.Documentation/wwwroot/md/getting-started.md

 Once you have a problem, the types in the `SCClassicalPlanning.Planning` namespace can be used to try to create a plan to solve it.

-### Using Forward State Space Search
+### Using State Space Search

 ```
 using SCClassicalPlanning.Planning; // for PlanFormatter and CreatePlan extension method (plan creation is async by default)
-using SCClassicalPlanning.Planning.StateSpaceSearch; // for ForwardStateSpaceSearch
+using SCClassicalPlanning.Planning.Search; // for StateSpaceSearch
-using SCClassicalPlanning.Planning.StateSpaceSearch.Heuristics; // for UnsatisfiedGoalCount
+using SCClassicalPlanning.Planning.Search.Heuristics; // for UnsatisfiedGoalCount

-// First instantiate a ForwardStateSpaceSearch, specifying a heuristic to use (an object that
+// First instantiate a StateSpaceSearch, specifying a heuristic to use (an object that
 // estimates the number of actions it will take to get from a given state to a state that satisfies
 // a given goal).
 You can create a heuristic specific to the domain, or you can use a
 // generic one provided by the library.
 Here we use one provided by the library.
-// NB #1: both the forward and backward state space search classes have constructor overloads
+// NB #1: both the state and goal space search classes have constructor overloads
 // that also include a parameter for a delegate to compute the "cost" of an action.
 Potentially useful if
 // it makes sense for a custom heuristic to consider some actions more costly than others.
 // NB #2: here we use the UnsatisfiedGoalCount heuristic - which just counts the number of elements of the
-// goal that are not satisfied in th current state.
-It's totally useless for backward searches (because
+// goal that are not satisfied in the current state.
+It's totally useless for goal space searches (because
-// it can't rule out unsatisfiable goals) and isn't that great for most forward searches either
+// it can't rule out unsatisfiable goals) and isn't that great for most state space searches either
 // (note it's not admissable, so can give non-optimal plans).
 However, it suffices for the very simple
 // problem we are trying to solve here:
-var planner = new ForwardStateSpaceSearch(new UnsatisfiedGoalCount());
+var planner = new StateSpaceSearch(new UnsatisfiedGoalCount());

 // Tell the planner to create a plan for our problem:
 var plan = planner.CreatePlan(problem);